 Chicken Fried Steak with Country Gravy

-There’s something about your first bite of chicken fried steak: the golden-brown crust, the tender meat underneath, and the creamy, peppery gravy.
+There’s something about sitting down to a big plate of this on a chilly day: the golden-brown crust, the seasoned steak, and the creamy, peppery gravy.
 I’ll be honest with you: you’ll use a ton of dishes.
 But this recipe isn’t hard.
 And it’s totally worth the effort.
-It will become one of your favorite cast iron dinner recipes ever.

 Ingredients